Trefftz Discontinuous Galerkin discretization for the Stokes problem: Preliminaries

+where $L^2_0(\Omega)$ is the space of square-integrable functions with a zero mean value.
 The (Trefftz-) DG formulation introduced in this work is set on a sequence of shape regular simplicial triangulations $\Th$ of a polygonal domain $\dom$.
+We denote by $\Fh$ the set of facets in the mesh $\Th$ (edges/faces in 2d/3d, respectively) and define $\Fhi$ as the subset of interior facets.
+With respect to a triangulation $\Th$ we denote by $h$ the piecewise constant field of local mesh sizes with $h|_T = h_T = \operatorname{diam}(T)$ for $T \in \Th$.
+With abuse of notation, when $h$ is evaluated on facets $F \in \Fh$ we set $h|_F = h_F = \operatorname{diam}(F)$, and also denote $h = \max_{T\in\Th} h_T$ as the maximum mesh size when $h$ appears as a scalar quantity.

-We denote by $\Fh$ the set of facets in the mesh $\Th$ and define $\Fhi$ as the subset of interior facets.
-We denote by $\cP^k(S)$ the space of polynomials up to degree $k$ on an domain $S$ with $\cP^k = \cP^k(\RR^d)$.
-With $\IP^k(\Th)$ and $\IP^k(\Fh)$ we denote the broken, i.e. element- or facet-wise polynomial space, such that for instance for $v\in\IP^k(\Th)$ it holds that $\restr{v}{T}\in\cP^k(T),$ for all $T\in\Th$.
+We denote by $\cP^k(S)$ the space of polynomials up to degree $k$ on an domain $S$ and set $\cP^k = \cP^k(\RR^d)$.
+Further, for $k < 0$ we set $\cP^k = \{0\}$.
+With $\IP^k(\Th)$ and $\IP^k(\Fh)$ we denote the broken, i.e. element- or facet-wise polynomial space, such that for instance for $v\in\IP^k(\Th)$ it holds $\restr{v}{T}\in\cP^k(T),$ for all $T\in\Th$.
 We use an according notation for other broken function spaces as well, e.g. $H^2(\Th)$ denotes the space of functions with a local element-wise $H^2$ regularity.
-Due to its frequent appearance we abbreviate the broken spaces on the mesh by setting $\IP^k = \IP^k(\Th)$ (and similarly for other broken function spaces).
+Due to its frequent appearance, we abbreviate the broken spaces on the mesh $\Th$ by setting $\IP^k = \IP^k(\Th)$ (and similarly for other broken function spaces) when the mesh is clear from the context.

+The $L^2(S)$ inner product over a domain $S$ is denoted by $(\cdot,\cdot)_S$.
+Specifically, we introduce the following notation for certain inner products: